 Once logged in, the link for the message center is here https://client.schwab.com/Apps/service/messagecenter

 You click “upload document” to start the message.
 Then, you can write them a message like an email.
-Be sure to include what mailing address you’d like the envelopes sent to and how many you would like.
+Be sure to include the mailing address you’d like the envelopes to be sent to and how many you would like.
 They normally respond to these messages after two days, making it the slowest option.

 3. You can call them.